Başur Höyük: Early Dynastic cemetery

-Başur Höyük in Turkey's south-eastern Siirt province is the location of a 5,000-year-old Bronze Age burial site.
-The 820-foot by 492-foot burial mound in a valley of the upper Tigris River was excavated in the years up to 2018, by Brenna Hassett of the Natural History Museum in London, and Haluk Sağlamtimur of Ege University in Turkey.
-The tomb contained the remains of two 12-year-old children, and the remains of an adult which may have been reburied.
+One tomb contained the remains of two 12-year-old children and the remains of an adult, which may have been reburied.
 The remains of eight other people aged 11 to 20 were found buried outside the tomb.
-These remains were carbon-dated to between 3100 and 2800 BCE, and at least some of the people are believed to have been sacrificed.
+These remains were carbon-dated to between 3100 and 2800 BC, and at least some of the people are believed to have been sacrificed.